Repton (video game): Repton 2

 Repton's requirements in Repton 2 are challenging: Repton must not only collect all diamonds (including those held in safes and behind cages), but also collect all earth, kill all the monsters, collect all puzzle pieces and use all transporters.
 Once these substantial tasks have been accomplished, Repton must then negotiate the 'roof' of the entire width of the final screen, avoiding meteors falling from the sky in order to reach the starport and thus complete the game.
 This part is particularly tricky, since the meteors fall in a random fashion, making it difficult for the gamer to guide Repton to safety.
-This long list of requirements, coupled with the fact that the game must be completed in one attempt, is unique among the Repton series and makes Repton 2 by far the hardest Repton game to successfully complete.
-Unfortunately a bug in the original version of Repton 2 meant that the game contained one diamond fewer than the stipulated number needed to finish the game, so completion of this first version is impossible.
-When Repton 2 was re-written for the PC, it introduced a 'save game' feature making it considerably easier to complete.
+This long list of requirements, coupled with the fact that the game must be completed in one attempt, marks Repton 2 as the hardest Repton game to successfully complete.
+The initial release of Repton 2 could not be completed as one diamond was hidden under a transporter and impossible to collect When Repton 2 was re-written for the PC, it introduced a 'save game' feature making it considerably easier to complete.
 In addition, brand new scenarios were included, effectively new games.